 Whilst the development of competent, ethical, professional practitioners is a key priority for the course, which we take seriously, our programme also recognises that creativity, experiential learning and social time with ‘fellow travellers’ as important elements in this process of development.

-The overall cost of the 2021-2023 programme is £8,300.
-An initial deposit of £500 is required to secure a place on the programme.
-Thereafter, the course fees for each year are £3,900.
-Fees are required to be paid in advance at the beginning of the academic year.
-Payment Plans are available on request.
+The overall cost of the 2022-2024 programme is £8,850, an initial deposit of £500 is required to secure a place on the programme.
+Thereafter, the course fees of £4,175 are required to be paid in advance at the beginning of the academic year.
+A Payment Plan is also available.

-The course fees include the cost of student enrolment, PVG check with Disclosure Scotland and full board and single room accommodation at the venue.
+The course fees include the cost of student enrolment, PVG check with Disclosure Scotland, BACP Student Membership and full board and single room accommodation at the venue.
 Residential attendance is a requirement of course participation.
 Individual supervision and personal therapy costs are not included in the course fees.

 Please note: The course is not SAAS funded.